Bulk Sample Transfer

 Target containers

-We were dealing with two types of containers — a 96-well plate and an 8-tube strip.
-For each container type, we needed to clearly indicate position status: empty, suggested, filled, and unavailable for pipetting.
+We were dealing with two types of containers: a 96-well plate (a flat tray with 96 small wells arranged in a grid) and an 8-tube strip (a row of 8 individual tubes).
+For each container type, we needed to clearly indicate position status: empty, suggested, filled, and unavailable.

 Pipetting orientation

-Users use different pipetting methods — multi-channel dispensing (8 or 12 samples at once) and single-channel.
+Technicians use different pipetting methods: multi-channel dispensing (transferring 8 or 12 samples at once using a multi-tip instrument) and single-channel (one sample at a time).
 The 8-channel pipettes place samples vertically, while 12-channel pipettes place them horizontally.
 The design allows users to choose their method, and the system adapts the recommended target positions accordingly.

 Sample visualizer

-The sample visualizer is the core of the transfer experience — a real-time visual representation of both source and target containers, highlighting the active transfer step and guiding the technician through each pipetting action with clear visual cues.
+The sample visualizer is the core of the transfer experience.
+It provides a real-time visual representation of both source and target containers, highlighting the active transfer step and guiding the technician through each pipetting action with clear visual cues.

 Validation & Testing